 We must now study the simulation for different sets of values of two parameters, $B$ and $C$.
 Note that $\theta$ ($C=\cos\theta$) here is a parameter, not a coordinate, which can take values in the interval $[0,\pi]$.
 However, due to the axial symmetry of this spacetime, we can restrict ourselves to $\theta\in[0,\pi/2]$, as the interval $[\pi/2,\pi]$ is equivalent.
-This is the same as taking $C$ between 1 and 0.
-Again, because of the conditions in Equation (\ref{eq:constraints}), $B\leq 1$.
+This is the same as taking $C$ between 1 and 0---again, because of the conditions in Equation (\ref{eq:constraints}), $B\leq 1$.

 We can see in Figure \ref{fig:kr_0} various magnetic flux profiles for the black hole's polar radial section ($\theta=0$).
-Even though this is a rotating black hole, the profiles are very similar to the ones for Reissner-Nordstr\o m, with no indication of an ergosphere.
+Even though this is a rotating black hole, the profiles are very similar to the ones for Reissner--Nordstr\o m, with no indication of an ergosphere.
 As commented earlier, this is because at the poles of the black hole the event horizons coincide with the static limits, so the ergosphere is not visible in this spacetime section.
-The only difference with the Reissner-Nordstr\o m black holes is that now we can simulate all the way down to $\xi=0$ (except when $B=0$), whereas in Reissner-Nordstr\o m black holes we are limited by $\xi=A^2/2$.
-The blue line represents the limit $B=0$, which is once again the Schwarzschild black hole.
-The purple line is now the extremal Kerr black hole ($B=1$ or $S=M^2$), which again has only one event horizon at $\xi=1$.
-This extremal black hole profile also presents a large problematic region, even larger than the Reissner-Nordstr\o m one, approximately between $\xi=0.5$ and $\xi=2$.
-This restricts the simulation even more to choose only large values for the black hole mass.
-For profiles with intermediate values of $B$ (red and yellow lines) we see the same behaviour as in the Reissner-Nordstr\o m black hole case, where we find two event horizons at $\xi=1\pm\sqrt{1-B^2C^2}$ and where profiles with $B$ below some value split between the inner and outer horizons.
+The only difference from the Reissner--Nordstr\o m black holes is that now we can simulate all the way down to $\xi=0$ (except when $B=0$), whereas in Reissner--Nordstr\o m black holes we are limited by $\xi=A^2/2$.
+The blue line represents the limit $B=0$, which is once again a Schwarzschild black hole.
+The purple line is now an extremal Kerr black hole ($B=1$ or $S=M^2$), which again has only one event horizon at $\xi=1$.
+This extremal black hole profile also presents a large problematic region, even larger than the Reissner--Nordstr\o m one, approximately between $\xi=0.5$ and $\xi=2$.
+This restricts the simulation even more to choosing only large values for the black hole's mass.
+For profiles with intermediate values of $B$ (red and yellow lines) we see the same behaviour as in the Reissner--Nordstr\o m black hole case, where we find two event horizons at $\xi=1\pm\sqrt{1-B^2C^2}$ and where profiles with $B$ below some value split between the inner and outer horizons.
 In general, for a Kerr black hole it is not possible to analytically calculate when this splitting occurs, except for this case ($\theta=0$), which occurs at $B=1/2$, as we can see with the red (below $B=1/2$) and yellow (above $B=1/2$) profiles.